okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 See the sample app for more details on how to use `IdxTransaction.availableSteps[n].name`.

-### 4: Display other available methods
+### 4: Display other available channels

 `OktaAuth.idx.proceed()` returns an `IdxTransaction` object containing a list of alternative methods to enroll Okta Verify.
 A list of these methods are located at `IdxTransaction.availableSteps[n].options`.
-In subsequent steps, Okta will send a link to the selected method such as through email or SMS.
+In subsequent steps, the user will chose an alternative option and Okta will send a link to the selected method.

 The response that shows the channel options is shown below: